 Overarching Need Students numeracy skills are low for students.
-Students in grade 3-5 show deficits in GMAS scores.
+Students in grade 3-5 show deficits in GMAS scores and CCRPI Content Mastery. iReady scores indicate a large population are not performing on grade level.
+A focus on numbers and operations is necessary.

 How severe is the need?
 High

-Is the need trending better or Better

-worse over time?
+Is the need trending better or worse over time?
+Worse

 Can Root Causes be Identified?
 Yes

-Priority Order 3
+Priority Order 2